Choosing a UGC platform for Shopify: a buyer’s guide

 Enterprise-grade with API surface

-You need DAM-style storage, role-based access, API for headless storefront integration, and per-region rights compliance.
+At this volume you need DAM-style storage, role-based access, an API for headless storefront integration, and per-region rights compliance, because a takedown request in one locale has to propagate everywhere the asset appears.
 Skip anything that does not show you the API docs in the demo.

 What should you ask in a demo?

-1. 1Show me the rights workflow, how is permission requested, recorded and tied to the asset?
+- 1Show me the rights workflow.
+How is permission requested, recorded and tied to the asset?

 Sources & notes